-Answer: Yes, today’s 100% acrylic latex paints are formulated to provide excellent adhesion to surfaces painted with oil or alkyd based paints.
+Answer: Yes, today’s acrylic latex paints are formulated to provide excellent adhesion to surfaces painted with oil or alkyd based paints.
 But, if you encounter a surface with more than three or four coats of oil paint, you may want to apply an oil base.
-Before applying either an oil or latex paint, be sure to prepare the surface by removing any dirt, grime, chalk or any other contaminants.
+Before applying either an oil or latex paint, be sure to prepare the surface by removing any dirt, grime, chalk, or other contaminants.
 Glossy surfaces should be sanded to provide a good surface for the new paint to adhere to.

 Question: Can you tell whether the old paint is oil-based or latex?

-Answer: Remove a piece of the old paint with a scraper, place it between your fingers and apply pressure.
+Answer: Remove a piece of the old paint with a scraper, place it between your fingers, and apply pressure.
 If the paint snaps in half or breaks into pieces, it’s probably an oil-based paint.
 If it is flexible enough to bend between your fingers, then it is most likely a latex product.
 Depending on how old the paint is, latex paints may not be flexible enough to bend between your fingers, so it may be hard to tell in some cases.

 Question: What is the best way to remove oil-based paint from old exterior wood?